Ibandronic acid Accord

 What are the benefits and risks of Ibandronic acid Accord?

-Because Ibandronic acid Accord is a generic, its benefits and risks are taken as being the same as the reference medicines’.
+Because Ibandronic acid Accord is a generic medicine, its benefits and risks are taken as being the same as the reference medicines’.

-The CHMP concluded that, in accordance with EU requirements, Ibandronic acid Accord has been shown to have comparable quality and to be comparable to Bondronat and Bonviva.
-Therefore, the CHMP’s view was that, as for Bondronat and Bonviva, the benefit outweighs the identified risk.
-The Committee recommended that Ibandronic acid Accord be given marketing authorisation.
+The European Medicines Agency concluded that, in accordance with EU requirements, Ibandronic acid Accord has been shown to be comparable to Bondronat and Bonviva.
+Therefore, the Agency’s view was that, as for Bondronat and Bonviva, the benefit outweighs the identified risk.
+The Agency recommended that Ibandronic acid Accord be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Ibandronic acid Accord?